Davide Moretti

-Davide Moretti (born March 25, 1998) is an Italian professional basketball player for Victoria Libertas Pesaro of the Lega Basket Serie A (LBA) on a loan contract from Olimpia Milano.
+Davide Moretti (born 25 March 1998) is an Italian professional basketball player for Pallacanestro Trieste of the Italian Lega Basket Serie A (LBA).
 He played college basketball for the Texas Tech Red Raiders.

 Early life and career

 In addition to basketball, Moretti grew up in Bologna, Italy playing soccer, tennis, and volleyball.
 In the 2013–14 season, he played for prominent Italian amateur club Stella Azzurra.
 In 2013, Moretti joined Stella Azzurra at the Città di Roma regional tournament for the Euroleague Basketball Next Generation Tournament.
-On July 9, 2014, he signed with Lega Basket Serie A (LBA) club Pistoia Basket 2000, where his father Paolo Moretti was head coach.
+On 9 July 2014 he signed with Lega Basket Serie A (LBA) club Pistoia Basket 2000, where his father Paolo Moretti was head coach.
 Through 12 games, Moretti averaged 1.3 points in 6.9 minutes per game.
 For the next two seasons, he joined Universo Treviso Basket of the Serie A2 Basket.
 In the 2016–17 season, Moretti was named the best under-22 player in the Serie A2 after averaging 12.6 points, 2.3 assists, and 0.9 steals per game.

 College career

 Moretti took his father's advice to improve as a basketball player through college basketball.
-On June 12, 2017, he signed an Athletic Scholarship Agreement to play for Texas Tech in the NCAA Division I. Moretti was drawn to the program in part because head coach Chris Beard had experience coaching the Swiss national team and was familiar with European styles of play.
+On 12 June 2017 he signed an Athletic Scholarship Agreement to play for Texas Tech in the NCAA Division I. Moretti was drawn to the program in part because head coach Chris Beard had experience coaching the Swiss national team and was familiar with European styles of play.
 He chose Texas Tech over UConn, Indiana, and Utah.
 Moretti mainly came off the bench in his freshman season, averaging 3.5 points, 1.1 assists and 0.8 rebounds per game.
 He was named to the 2018 All-Big 12 Conference Academic Rookie Team.

 Moretti became a regular starter as a sophomore.
-On January 26, 2019, he scored a career-high 21 points in a 67–64 win over Arkansas.
+On 26 January 2019 he scored a career-high 21 points in a 67–64 win over Arkansas.
 By the end of the regular season, he was shooting 92.2 percent on free throws, which ranked second in the NCAA Division I. Moretti won the Elite 90 Award for academic excellence and earned third-team All-Big 12 recognition.
 He averaged 11.5 points, 2.4 assists, and 1.1 steals per game.
 Coming into his junior season, Moretti was named to the Bob Cousy Award Watch List.
 He was named Honorable Mention All-Big 12.
 As a junior, Moretti averaged 13 points, 2.3 assists, 1.7 rebounds and 1.2 steals per game and started all 31 games.
 On May 23, 2020, he decided to forego his senior season at Texas Tech to pursue a professional career in Europe, signing with agent Miško Raznatović of BeoBasket.